 There is no denying that asparagus is just one of those versatile vegetables that can be served in so many different ways all year round.
-Like many, roasted asparagus is one of my go-to side dishes when I need something quick and delicious.
+Whether you prefer roasted asparagus, air fryer asparagus, steamed asparagus, or sauteed asparagus, this green spring vegetable is one of my go-to side dishes when I need something quick and delicious.

-- Comes together in just about 15 minutes
+- It can be served warm or cold & comes together in just about 15 minutes

-- Can be made with roasted, broiled, sauteed, grilled, or blanched asparagus
+- It is easy to make with roasted, broiled, sauteed, grilled, or blanched asparagus

-- Delicious as written but can be customized based on what you have on hand (more on that later)
+- This recipe is delicious as written but can be customized based on what you have on hand (more on that later)

-- Makes the perfect meal prep salad that you can make a batch and enjoy throughout the week.
+- It makes the perfect meal prep salad that you can make a batch and enjoy throughout the week.

-- Is gluten-free, vegetarian, low-carb, keto, and paleo-friendly.
-However, if you omit feta cheese it can be vegan and Whole30 friendly as well.
+- It is gluten-free, vegetarian, low-carb, keto, and paleo-friendly.
+However, if you omit feta cheese, it can be vegan and Whole30-friendly as well.

-To make this cold asparagus salad you will need:
+To make this cold asparagus salad, you will need the following ingredients:

 - Thinly sliced radishes